FairGrad: Fairness Aware Gradient Descent: Introduction

 \section{Introduction}

-Fair Machine Learning addresses the problem of learning models that are free from any discriminative behaviour against a subset of the population.
-For example, assume that a hiring company develops a model to predict which job would suit a person based on its biography.
-The competent individuals should get the same opportunity to get each job regardless of their gender, ethnicity, or of other sensitive attributes.
-This is Equalized Odds.
-Similarly, the probability of getting accepted to a university should be the same regardless of whether an individual belongs to a subgroup of the population or not.
-This is Equality of Opportunity.
-In this paper, we focus on learning fair models for classification tasks.
+Fair Machine Learning addresses the problem of learning models that are free of any discriminatory behavior against a subset of the population.
+For instance, consider a company developing a model to predict whether a person would be a suitable hire based on their biography.
+A possible source of discrimination here can be if, in the data available to the company, individuals that are part of a subgroup formed based on their gender, ethnicity, or other sensitive attributes, are consistently labelled as unsuitable hires regardless of their true competency due to historical bias.
+This kind of discrimination can be measured by a fairness notion called Demographic Parity~\citep{calders2009building}.
+If the data is unbiased, another source of discrimination may be the model itself that consistently mislabels the competent individuals of a subgroup as unsuitable hires.
+This can be measured by a fairness notion called Equality of Opportunity~\citep{hardt2016equality}.

-Several fairness notions have been proposed in the literature as different problems call for different measures.
-These definitions may be divided into two main families.
-On the one hand, the idea behind Individual Fairness~\cite{dwork2012fairness,kusner2017counterfactual} is that similar individual should be treated similarly regardless of the sensitive group they belong to.
-On the other hand, in Group Fairness~\cite{calders2009building,hardt2016equality,zafar2017fairness,denis2021fairness} the underlying idea is that the different sensitive groups should not be disadvantaged compared to the overall reference population.
-In this paper, we focus on group fairness.
-More precisely, we assume that we have access to a fairness measure that is positive when a group is advantaged compared to the overall population and negative otherwise.
-We show that this definition encompasses several existing group fairness definitions including Equalized Odds or Accuracy Parity.
+Several such fairness notions have been proposed in the literature as different problems call for different measures.
+They can be divided into two major paradigms, namely (i) Individual Fairness~\citep{dwork2012fairness,kusner2017counterfactual} where the idea is to treat similar individuals similarly regardless of the sensitive group they belong to, and (ii) Group Fairness~\citep{calders2009building,hardt2016equality,zafar2017fairness,denis2021fairness} where the underlying idea is that no sensitive group should be disadvantaged compared to the overall reference population.
+In this paper, we focus on group fairness in the context of classification where we only assume access to the sensitive attributes during the training phase.